Skip to the main content.

 SEIS and EIS make investing in plucky young companies far more appealing to investors because of the tax benefits.
 Investors who put money into your company through these schemes will get a tax break on the money they invest.

-The big difference for investors is the amount of income tax relief they receive through the two schemes.
+The main difference for investors is the amount of income tax relief they receive through the two schemes.

 As of April 2023, investors receive a 50% tax break on up to £200,000 they invest through SEIS every tax year.